cancerit/pileup-events/README.md

 both .bam and .cram are in principle supported.
 No testing on cram has been done as of yet.

-# Acknowledgements
+## Acknowledgements

 This tool uses [htslib](https://github.com/samtools/htslib) by the samtools team, and [cxxopts](https://github.com/jarro2783/cxxopts) by Jarryd Beck & contributors.

 <!-- NOTE: I will add that is an upgrade over the original having proved it actually works under load! -->
 The function of the tool is to provide an standalone version of the `bam2R()` functionality found in the R package [deepSNV](https://github.com/gerstung-lab/deepSNV).
 It is a complete rewrite of the concepts found therein.

-The citations for `deepSNV` are as follows:
+### Citations
+htslib:
+> HTSlib: C library for reading/writing high-throughput sequencing data
+> James K Bonfield, John Marshall, Petr Danecek, Heng Li, Valeriu Ohan, Andrew Whitwham, Thomas Keane, Robert M Davies
+> GigaScience, Volume 10, Issue 2, February 2021, giab007, https://doi.org/10.1093/gigascience/giab007

+deepSNV:
 > Gerstung M, Beisel C, Rechsteiner M, Wild P, Schraml P, Moch H, Beerenwinkel N (2012).
 “Reliable detection of subclonal single-nucleotide variants in tumor cell populations.”
 Nat Commun, 3, 811.
 >  Gerstung M, Papaemmanuil E, Campbell PJ (2014).
 “Subclonal variant calling with multiple samples and prior knowledge.”
 Bioinformatics, 30, 1198-1204.